What is Halifax Share Dealing?

 What do customers say about Halifax Share Dealing?

-- 'It is a no frills, good-value platform for experienced investors.'
+- 'It's a no-frills, good-value platform for experienced investors.'

-- 'It is easy to deal with and manage buying and selling, and very cost effective compared to the old system of having a broker.'
+- 'It's easy to deal with, manage buying and selling, and very cost effective compared with the old system of having a broker.'

 - 'I liked Halifax [Share Dealing] because it had reasonable commission charges and no monthly/annual fee.
-They have recently announced that they are introducing a fee from next year which I am unhappy about.
-I will need to look around to see how competitive they will be.'
+It has recently announced that it's introducing a fee from next year, which I'm unhappy about.
+I'll need to look around to see how competitive it will be.'

 Find out more: check out our guide on the best and worst investment platforms to see how Halifax Share Dealing compares

 - You can hold an Isa, a Share Dealing Account and a Share Builder (regular investment plan) for a single charge of £36 a year.

 - Sipps cost £22.50 per quarter (if the Sipp value is £50,000 or less, or £45 if the value is above £50,000).

 - £9.50 online dealing commission per trade, covering: shares, funds, exchange-traded funds, investment trusts, bonds and gilts (government bonds).